pallabpain/goto-definition-gedit3/README.md

 - Alternatively you can press <kbd>Ctrl+F1</kbd> on the identifier and it will do the same.

+- Keep refershing the tags after making changes in your project.

 **Keyboard Shortcuts**

 - *To select root folder*: <kbd>Ctrl + Alt + O</kbd>